tjm-git/ValveSpringTester/README.md

 # ValveSpringTester
-This project is to convert an arbor press to check valve spring height vs PSI using a load cell and rotary encoder.
+This project is to convert a 1/2 ton or 1 ton arbor press to check valve spring height vs PSI using a load cell and rotary encoder.
 This project uses a 1/2 ton arbor press to compress a valve spring to it's working or test length and give a readout of compression force in Pounds Per Square Inch (PSI) to compare to specifications.
+A one ton arbor press version is in progress but the issue with the 1 ton from Harbor Freight is that the gear, housing and rack are quite sloppy which makes it difficult to hold the start-up calibration.
+Either version of the the arbor press has a few modifications as described below.

-Briefly, the arbor press has a few modifications.
-The arbor press base has only one mod, that being one of the ram adjustment screws drilled and tapped for a small bolt to fix the rotary encoder body fixed.
-The ram was removed and the bottom end drilled and tapped to mount a 2 1/2" aluminum disk approximately 0.225" thick with a countersunk 1/4"-20 flat head hex drive bolt.
+    The arbor press base has only one mod, that being one of the ram adjustment screws is drilled and tapped for a small bolt to fix the rotary encoder body stationary while its shaft rotates with the gear shaft.

+    The ram was removed and the bottom end drilled and tapped to fix a 2 1/2" aluminum disk approximately 0.225" thick with a countersunk 1/4"-20 flat head hex drive bolt.
 This disk will accomodate most spring diameters and the countersunk fastener will allow the disk to mate flat to the load cell surface for zeroing.
-    The horizontal operating shaft was removed, placed in the lathe, drilled with an 8mm drill in the non-handle end, fitted with an 8mm pin (press fit) leaving enough of a protrusion to fit into the rotary encoder bore and tightened with the supplied grub screws.
-To keep the rotary encoder housing fixed to the arbor press, the drilled and tapped adjustment bolt we mentioned earlier was used with a 4mm hex drive screw/bolt and a small spacer.
+    The horizontal operating shaft, gear shaft in the diagrams, was removed, placed in the lathe, drilled with an 8mm drill in the non-handle end.
+The resulting 8mm hole allows fitting with an 8mm pin (press fit) leaving enough of a protrusion to fit into the rotary encoder bore, then tightened with the supplied grub screws.
+To keep the rotary encoder housing fixed to the arbor press, the provided bracket attached to the encoder was used with a 4mm hex drive screw/bolt and a small spacer of the correct thickness and then screwed into the hole we drilled and tapped in the end of the gear shaft.

     The load cell just rests on the arbor base under the ram and disk.
 It could use a way to keep it centered, something like a fixed plate or a recess cut into the arbor itself.
 With the load cell in place on the base, this particular 1/2